• 1-800-123-789

 Puerto Vallarta Cultural Walking Tours

-Why walk with me?
-Only informative small groups, visit workshops and markets, meet artisans and vendors, hear interesting history, visit places you may not find on your own.
+I will continue to offer small group private walks unless the business is sold.
+We visit workshops and markets, meet artisans and vendors, hear interesting history, and visit places you may not find on your own.
 Time for questions and conversation.
-For customer reviews, go to Trip Advisor.
+You can no longer BOOK tours on this website.
+Contact me for reservations.
+For reviews, go to Trip Advisor.

 Certificate of Excellence since 2013